Seminar Series

 Asia Beyond the Headlines Seminar Series

-In the first Asia Beyond the Headlines seminar, One Belt/One Road in Historical and Global Context, leading scholars put China’s Belt and Road Initiative in the context of analogous programs that have changed human history around the globe.
-Past topics in the series discussed a range of subjects, including elections, protests, border conflicts, migration, and refugees.
+The Asia Beyond the Headlines Seminar series started in the Fall of 2017, with a focus on contemporary issues that cut across Asia.
+The first seminar, named One Belt/One Road in Historical and Global Context, featured leading scholars who discussed China's Belt and Road Initiative in the context of similar programs that have changed human history worldwide.
+The series has covered various topics, including elections, protests, border conflicts, migration, and refugees.

 The Asia Center Seminar Series, previously the Modern Asia Seminar Series, is the longest-running of the Asia Center’s series.
 It was created to bring senior scholars, government officials, journalists, and other specialists to speak on key issues from a regional perspective.
 Talks in the seminar series have focused on topics such as community organizing in Japan and China, the Chinese diaspora, spatial planning in refugee camps in Southeast Asia, the connections between Chinese films and early Japanese animation, and reporting on Asia.